What Do Men Need From Women? 5 Insights

 4. He wants you to be playful.

 Not to generalize because all women are different, but many are masters at organization, multitasking and ‘taking care of business.’
 It can be a little too easy when around your partner to talk mostly about the agenda for this day or the next day, what needs to be done etc. He wants to see you let go of control and be spontaneous, playful and in the moment with him.
-Because just like when you have a good talk with him and feel as if he really gets your point of view or has validated your feelings in some meaningful way, you feel good about him, yourself and your relationship.
 His love has an opportunity to deepen when you engage him without agendas and controls.
 He feels as if he is a real person who you see and hear and not just a piece you move on your chessboard of tasks.

 5. He wants you to know that boys do cry.

-When you find yourself trying to understand something he says that you find unacceptable, stop, breathe and remember; deep down most men want what women want--acceptance for who they are, love and positive reinforcement for what they do well and for what they are trying to contribute.
+When you find yourself trying to understand something he says that you find unacceptable, stop, breathe and remember; deep down most men want what women want—acceptance of who they are, love, and positive reinforcement for what they do well and for what they are trying to contribute.

 Copyright Jill Weber Ph.D.